corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 {{< warning >}}
 The length of time a node takes to drain depends on how your CorDapps are designed and whether any CorDapps are currently talking to network peers that are offline or slow to respond.
 Therefore, it is difficult to give an indication of how long a drain should take.
-In an environment with well written CorDapps and counterparties who are online and quick to respond, drains may only take a few seconds.
+In an environment with well written CorDapps and counterparties who are online, drains may only take a few seconds.

 {{< /warning >}}